 on appointment of guardian by a court, or

 by judicial determination.

-According to Section 28-68-307, the original POA should be filed at the circuit court in the principal’s domicile county.
+The original POA should be filed at the circuit court in the principal’s domicile county.
 Also, a certified copy of the POA should be filed at the office of recorder at the county where the real property is situated.